 Externships are available in the Marion Circuit Superior Court or with state trial court judges in other counties.
 These externships offer the greatest opportunity to observe court proceedings and usually include considerable interaction with the judge.
-Students in Marion criminal, or family court.
+Students in Marion County may request placements in civil, commercial, criminal, or family court.
 (More about Court Externships)